-In the first English legal decision on the issue, Esther Stirling of our Agriculture and Rural Affairs team represented the successful tenant in the matter of the County of Herefordshire District Council v Bayliss, a case before the First Tier Tribunal (Property Chamber) dealing with notices to quit an Agricultural Holdings Act 1986 tenancy.
+In the first English legal decision on the issue, we represented the successful tenant in the matter of the County of Herefordshire District Council v Bayliss, a case before the First Tier Tribunal (Property Chamber) dealing with notices to quit an Agricultural Holdings Act 1986 tenancy.

 Such tenancies carry with them a formidable degree of security.
 Landlords can bring them to an end in limited circumstances, by service of a notice to quit or alternatively by service of a case notice.
 A ‘Case B’ notice is served where a landlord has planning permission for their non-agricultural use.
 This case deals with which route a landlord must follow, if they intend to use the land for a non-agricultural use which requires planning permission, but do not yet have that permission.

 Certain rules apply, on the one hand to a general notice to quit and on the other to a case notice, if a tenant challenges the notice.
 The Tribunal has jurisdiction to determine whether a ‘general’ notice to quit should be upheld.

 If a tenant serves a counter-notice to a ‘general’ notice to quit – as was done in this case – a landlord must satisfy the Tribunal that the case falls within one of the grounds set out in s.27(3) of the 1986 Act.
 The Tribunal must also be satisfied that a fair and reasonable landlord would insist on possession.

 In this case, the landlord intended to develop the site for residential dwellings, a use that clearly would require planning permission.
 Rather than waiting until planning was in place and then serving a Case B notice, they served a general notice to quit and then argued that they fell within s.27(3)(f).
 That section applies where the landlord’s intended future use of the land will be non-agricultural in nature ‘not falling within Case B’.